hypermedia-app/Alcaeus/gitbook/representations/collections.md

 }
 ```

+{% hint style="tip" %}
+Alcaeus will explicitly add all triples which are implicitly stated about
+collection members.
+{% endhint %}

 Here's an example showing how the manages block is retrieved from a collection to find the `rdf:type`
 of collection members.
 Nothing more than a simple array filter.